We believe how we manufacture our products and the decisions we make as we scale this movement globally are intrinsically linked to our mission.

 - All inputs deemed as socially and/or environmentally ‘high risk’ by an internal materiality assessment to be responsibly sourced through either a certification scheme or a third-party audit

-¹Visibility is defined as having transparency on the exact weight of input, the country of origin it is procured from, and any sustainability certification or social and environmental information on the sourcing process.
+¹Visibility is defined as having transparency on the total weight of input procured per year, the country of origin it is procured from, and any sustainability certification or social and environmental information on the sourcing process.

 ²‘Responsibly Source’ means all inputs will either be certified by an independent, social and environmental certification, or each level of a product’s supply chain adheres to our code of conduct by passing a third-party, social and environmental audit.

 For all licence product ranges, there is a maximum time period of five years after the date of first production for these inputs to be responsibly sourced.